View from the crew. Bird & Bird

 The initial response to the treatment was very positive.
 It was then a case of developing the messaging.
 We scaled back on one of the initial concepts of producing the film in multiple languages, and instead limited ourselves to an initial ‘welcome’ message in various languages, avoiding the need for captioning on the main version of the video while still reinforcing the central concept of an international firm.

 Once the initial script had broad approval, we worked with the marketing team at Bird & Bird to identify partners who were confident in their delivery and happy to be filmed.
 We were then able to identify the locations in which we would film and could begin to develop a budget and schedule.
-We chose to film in London, Frankfurt, Helsinki and Hong Kong.
+We chose to film in London, Frankfurt, Copenhagen and Hong Kong.
 In each country we developed a sequence that would give us interesting, visually rich material and fit in with the script.

 Having agreed on the approach, we were then able to work on the storyboarding of each sequence.
 To give the film a sense of energy and dynamism, we devised each shot around the simple notion of movement.
 The camera would never stop, so whether it was steadicam following people or tracking dolly moves, the central messaging of the script would be reflected in the filming.
 In the edit, this would be emphasised by cutting between shots so that the contributors would complete one and other’s sentences.
 This sort of thing doesn’t happen by accident, it’s a collaborative creative process between Producer, Director, DoP and Editor before the camera has even rolled.
 It’s how we create really brilliant corporate videos on schedule and on budget.

 In London this involved filming at Bird & Bird’s new headquarters in the boardroom, reception and outside the building.
-In Helsinki we were able to film outdoors, in Frankfurt, we filmed at their offices and in the financial district, and in Hong Kong we identified a traditional restaurant and a shopping mall where we were able to obtain permissions to film.
+In Copenhagen we were able to film outdoors, in Frankfurt, we filmed at their offices and in the financial district, and in Hong Kong we identified a traditional restaurant and a shopping mall where we were able to obtain permissions to film.

 We had hoped to optimise the number of filming and travel days between shoots by getting the schedule running back to back, but in the end we had to make certain compromises.
 Fortunately, we own all the equipment we need for a project like this, from cameras and lighting to dollies and grip.
 We were able to pass on significant savings and avoid the need for local equipment and crew hire.
 It was only in Hong Kong where we had to use local crew and gear, when our intrepid DoP Fabio embarked on a whistlestop tour of the Canton, coming back with food poisoning, jetlag and some rather beautiful footage.
 With that sole exception, the entire video was filmed and directed by NextShoot staff who had been involved in the full spectrum of the creative process, and understood what we, and the client, wanted to achieve.